easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: Replaced grid/list icon with a better quality one.
 * Tweak: Replaced all internal icons.
 * Tweak: several older functions move to depreciated functions for future removal.
+* Tweak: Converted floorplan button into button element instead of link with button styling.
+This makes all buttons consistent.
+* Tweak: When using custom image sizes we've improved the admin image sizes to not exceed the column sizes when managing listings from the dashboard.
+* Tweak: Floorplan opens link in another window by default to match other buttons.
+* Tweak: Contacts system better displays contact information.
+IE hiding empty fields when nothing is set.
+* Tweak: Default sorting is now using the hidden and automatically generated property_price_global value which allows sorting taxonomy filtered listings.
+* Tweak: Custom taxonomy features now output a class to the list item for css targeting.
 * Fix: SVG Listing icons filter epl_svg_icons corrected and will now correctly load customised SVG icons.
 * Fix: SVG Social icons filter epl_svg_social_icons corrected and will now correctly load customised SVG icons.
 * Fix: Archive image hook epl_property_archive_featured_image third option for link now working.